amorist/awesome/README.md

 ## Vue

-- [doesitarm](https://github.com/ThatGuySam/doesitarm) - 🦾 A list of reported app support for Apple Silicon
+- [doesitarm](https://github.com/ThatGuySam/doesitarm) - 🦾 A list of reported app support for Apple Silicon and the new Apple M1 processor
 - [directus](https://github.com/directus/directus) - Open-Source Data Platform — Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. 🐰
 - [vue-essential-slices](https://github.com/prismicio/vue-essential-slices) - A set of professionally made, accessible Vue components, linked to a (Prismic) backend
 - [macOS_Big_Sur_icons_replacements](https://github.com/elrumo/macOS_Big_Sur_icons_replacements) - Replacement icons for popular apps in the style of macOS Big Sur